EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.interp.md

 ### tools.interp.interp_diff_ang

 Stirling 4th order interpolation for angular values Package: tools.interp Description: Given a vector of time and a vector of coordinate on a sphere interpolate the spherical coordinate in a list of times.
+This function is talking into account